What Is Yoga? 10 Best Uses and Benefits Of Yoga Asanas

-These are responsible for the process of reception, integration and response of all types of information received by the body and mind.
+These are responsible for the process of reception, integration, and response of all types of information received by the body and mind.

-8. It alleviate the pain
+8. It alleviates the pain

 If you are from people who have physical ailments, we encourage you to start your practice.

-9. It develop consciousness
+9. It develops consciousness

 This is the great gift that Yoga offers us, the connection with the present moment.
 The more we practice, the more aware we become of our environment and the world around us.
 It directly benefits a better concentration, coordination, reaction time and memory.

-10. It boost Inner peace
+10. It boosts Inner peace

 It is the immediate result of the practice of Yoga and meditation.
 Cultivate inner peace and stillness.
 They are the basis for the other benefits of Yoga to have a real and authentic effect.